Back to overview

 It’s important that aspiring lawyers know that being a lawyer isn’t purely about understanding the law.
 Work experience of any kind will be instrumental in shaping your legal career – for instance, experience in retail or the hospitality industry will train you in the art of customer service, which will assist you in future client interactions.
 For example, if you’ve previously worked in a restaurant and regularly had to manage multiple tables at once while dealing with any complaints, you’ll have had to build up your resilience and communication skills, which are invaluable skills for anyone entering the legal profession.

-Bilingual applicants are also attractive candidates to firms because being able to speak fluently to international clients enables firms to ensure smooth communications.
+Bilingual applicants are also attractive candidates to law firms because being able to speak fluently to international clients enables firms to ensure smooth communications.

 Ultimately, the most important part of preparing for application season is knowing how to sell yourself and showcase your skills from the various experiences you’ve had.
-You can still secure a spot on a firm’s vacation scheme without having had any previous legal experience, but you’ll need to give the firm good reasons to believe you’re in it for the long game.
+You can still secure a spot on a firm’s vacation scheme without having had any previous legal experience, but you’ll need to give the firm good reason to believe you’re in it for the long game.

 In short, you likely have the fundamental skills needed to become a lawyer, so you must focus on showcasing them by confidently talking about the experiences you’ve had, what you’ve learnt from them and sharing any evidence of the skills you outline.